 There are no ATONs specifically assigned for this project.
-Any ATONs located within the survey area should be verified so that they serve their intended purpose in accordance with Section 7.3.5 of the HSSD.
+Verify that any ATONs located within the survey area are on station and serving their intended purpose in accordance with Section 7.3.5 of the HSSD.

 Maritime Boundary Points (MBPs):